Rain Barrel Program

 Buy a Rain Barrel

 If you cannot wait for one of our workshops, rain barrels can be purchased at most hardware stores and from online retailers like Amazon.
-You can also bid on a one-of-a-kind painted rain barrel at Roll Out the Barrels, an annual event that raises funds for the ACC Green School Program.
+You can also bid on a one-of-a-kind painted rain barrel at Roll Out the Barrels, an annual event that takes place in May and raises funds for the ACC Green School Program.

 Do It Yourself